Michelle Legge

 Bitcoin Well is a non-custodial platform that allows users to buy, sell, and use Bitcoin directly, without needing to trust a third party with their funds.
 The service is geared toward those who prioritize self-custody and transparency, offering both online transactions and physical Bitcoin ATMs across Canada.

 Bitcoin Well has tiered KYC.
-Without email verification, users can purchase gift cards.
+Without email verification, users can purchase no KYC gift cards.
 With email verification, users can sell Bitcoin.
 Online purchases typically require identity verification, while in-person ATM transactions may allow smaller purchases with minimal or no KYC, depending on local regulations.
-As a regulated business in Canada, Bitcoin Well complies with FINTRAC guidelines and may request verification at any time.
+As a regulated exchange in Canada, Bitcoin Well complies with FINTRAC guidelines and may request verification at any time.

 Bitcoin Well primarily serves Canadian and US users, and some services may not be available to residents of other countries.